gilbert/cofound/create/template/docs/frontend/components.md

 ## Timeouts

 Within a cc component closure, you can call `this.setTimeout` and `this.setInterval` to do their respective global equivalents.
 This automatically cleans up timeout ids when the component unmounts.

+## Architecture Guidelines

+- A frontend component file name should be TitleCase (e.g. `frontend/pages/SignupPage.tsx` for `SignupPage`)